Guidelines Concerning Coronavirus COVID-19

 Nature sites can be visited following the basic rules and guidance from the health authorities.

-Events and Guided Tours
+Nature and Visitor Centres, Events and Guided Tours

 Metsähallitus will increase its guidelines online and in the huts on preventing the spread of corona virus in hut accommodation.